cloudfoundry/cf-mysql-release/docs/proxy.md

 #### Configuring load balancer

-To load balance across the proxies, configure the load balancer with each of the proxy IPs, and direct traffic to port 3306.
-To use a health checker or monitor to test the health of each proxy, configure your load balancer to try TCP against the proxy API port (default is 80).
+To load balance across the proxies, configure the load balancer with each of the proxy IPs, and direct MySQL TCP traffic to port 3306.
+To use a health checker or monitor to test the health of each proxy, configure your load balancer to try TCP against the proxy health port (default is 1936).

 #### Configuring cf-mysql-release to use load balancer